RCI-Royal Caribbean extends suspension of calls to Labadee (Haiti) through 2026

-Labadee has long served as a retreat for passengers seeking beaches, water sports, and curated excursions, but the decision means the destination will remain off itineraries for more than a year.
-Nine vessels are directly affected—Adventure of the Seas, Allure of the Seas, Explorer of the Seas, Freedom of the Seas, Independence of the Seas, Jewel of the Seas, Liberty of the Seas, Oasis of the Seas, and Symphony of the Seas.
+Labadee has long served as a resort popular for its beaches, water sports, and curated excursions, but the decision means the destination will remain off itineraries for over a year.

 Royal Caribbean stated that the substitutions have been carefully selected to balance sailing distances, port capacity, and the overall onboard experience.
 Guests with pre-booked shore excursions at Labadee will see those reservations canceled automatically, with refunds issued to the original form of payment.
 The line has said that equivalent tours will be offered at the alternate destinations wherever possible.